musikele/musikele.github.io/_posts/2019-06-16-jest-puppeteer-for-testing-a-complex-js-library.md

 ### The "target" option

-Typescript is mainly a compiler from a superset to a subset of Javascript features and  _target_ determines what kind of EcmaScript (Javascript's formal name) should be targeted.
+Typescript is a compiler from a superset to a subset of Javascript features and `target` determines what kind of EcmaScript (Javascript's formal name) should be targeted.

 Possible values are: